Transparent Freight Software Pricing 2026: Every Model, Every Trap

 Hidden Fees

 Module fees, transaction fees, and "mandatory automation surcharges" often appear on invoices without upfront disclosure.
-The 2025 CargoWise shift included automation fees with no opt-out option.
+The 2025 CargoWise shift included automation fees with no opt out option.

 The Workaround Tax

 When software does not include features you need, you pay twice: once for the base platform and again for supplemental tools (Excel, separate CRM, separate accounting).
 The total cost of ownership grows past what the vendor's pricing page suggests.
+Native Freight Billing & Accounting Software for Forwarders that includes QuickBooks integration is the most common example of a feature that quietly ends the workaround tax.

 3. What Transparent Pricing Actually Means